Nike-Inc/spark-expectations/docs/index.md

 ### Output Tables

-Spark Expectations creates multiple tables to store the output of each job:
+Spark Expectations routes pipeline output to multiple tables at the end of each run (shown in the diagram above):

 - **Target table** -- Clean data that passed all DQ checks
 - **Error table** -- Rows that failed one or more DQ rules, with metadata about which rules failed